 (If you get hooked on that last one, try my recipe for making your own picnic sandwich at home.)

 New Pi is also the only place in Eastern Iowa where you can get Herbivorous Butcher vegan meats & cheeses.
-They keep adding to their offerings, but they include hickory bacon, pastrami, brie, gouda, two kinds of ribs & steaks, chicken, and pulled pork – all vegan!
+Offerings vary, but they usually include hickory bacon, pastrami, two kinds of ribs & steaks, chicken, and pulled pork – all vegan!

 They’re available at New Pioneer Co-op in Iowa City, Coralville, and Cedar Rapids.